TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 These {abs,bbl}.tex files stay in the TUGboat per-article source directories.

-There has to be at least one abs.tex and one bbl.tex or the program will bail out early, so easiest to choose an article with both to do first.
+There has to be at least one abs.tex and one bbl.tex or the program will bail out early, so easiest to start with an article that has both.

-In addition to these, all .aux files and .bib files will be copied to the working dir (the .bib files in a subdir bib/).
-They are used to construct Crossref's structured citations.
-Might have to delete unused .aux files from authors, etc.

 Best to do this one article at a time, making sure each comes out ok.
 After creating the first abs/bbl.tex, run: